karmel/vespucci/README.md

 #### D. Processing experimental data

 Once the genome schemas are set up, you can proceed to process and build Vespucci transcripts for your experimental data.
-In these examples, I am using 'mm9'; simply replace that with 'hg19' or 'dm3' as desired.
-The option '-c default' here indicates that the default schema should be used; if you set up cell-type-specific schemas (i.e., '-c es_cell') in section C, simply replace the 'default' with the appropriate identifier.
+In these examples, I am using `mm9`; simply replace that with `hg19` or `dm3` as desired.
+The option `-c default` here indicates that the default schema should be used; if you set up cell-type-specific schemas (i.e., `-c es_cell`) in section C, simply replace the `default` with the appropriate identifier.

 1. Transfer over the mapped SAM or BAM GRO-seq files you will be using.
 I suggest putting these files, which can be rather large, in the /data directory, which is the mounted Amazon EBS volume.